 Technical Reports provide more detailed technical analyses and data than those included in Chapter 3 of the Draft EIR/EIS.
-The asterisks () in the list of Chapter 3 sections above indicate topics for which a separate technical report has been prepared.
-Technical reports are not included in the Draft EIR/EIS with the exception of the technical reports for Air Quality and Greenhouse Gases, Noise and Vibration, and Environmental Justice, which are included in Volume 2.
+The asterisks () in the list of Chapter 3 sections indicate topics for which a separate technical report has been prepared.
+Technical reports are not included in the Draft EIR/EIS.
+You may request electronic copies of the EIR/EIS and the technical reports by calling (800) 455-8166.
+Please see the Notice of Availability for more information about the availability of the Draft EIR/EIS and associated technical reports.